avivyefet/BI-final-project/README.md

 This BI project is dedicated to creating a comprehensive Business Intelligence solution tailored for Nespresso's sales department.
 The project encompasses the development of an ETL process, a Data Warehouse, a Power BI data model, and the implementation of reports and dashboards.

 # The Data
-The project is based on the adventureworks operational database
+The project is based on the adventureworks operational database.

 # Project Goals: